Murder of Seow Kim Choo: Premeditation and motive

-Despite being treated well at work, Daryati felt extremely homesick and lonely, as she missed her family from Indonesia, and also missed her girlfriend who was at Hong Kong.
-She was not allowed to have a handphone and cannot contact her family or girlfriend, and cannot get her monthly salary until she worked at least eight months under the Ongs.
-Daryati herself was not close to the other maid Don Hayati despite befriending her, as she was hired by the wife of one of the couple's sons, and assigned to other work.
+Daryati felt extremely homesick and lonely, as she missed her family from Indonesia, and also missed her girlfriend who was in Hong Kong.
+She was not allowed to have a mobile phone and could not contact her family or girlfriend, and could not get her monthly salary until she worked at least eight months under the Ongs.
+Daryati was not close to the other maid Don Hayati despite befriending her, as she was hired by the wife of one of the couple's sons, and assigned to other work.
 Daryati was only allowed to go out whenever she helped the family to walk their pet dogs.
 Her passport was also taken from her and locked inside the family's safe.

 Since May 2016, only a month into her employment at the Ongs, Daryati formulated a plan to retrieve her passport in order to return to Indonesia, by force if necessary, and she also intended to rob the family of their money (also kept in a safe locker), which she intended to use for starting a business in Indonesia.
 Daryati told Don Hayati about her plan and roped her in to help themselves to retrieve their passports and steal the money.
-To her own self, Daryati was also secretly prepared to resort to killing her employers if the situation plunged into the worst case scenario, as written in her diary entry dated 12 May 2016 (though Daryati claimed it meant she would risk death to execute her plan):
+Daryati was also secretly prepared to resort to killing her employers if necessary, as written in her diary entry dated 12 May 2016 (though Daryati claimed it meant she would risk death to execute her plan):